Skip to content

 Signs you may need to see a doctor

-If you have any concerns while healing from surgery, Janelle says it’s better to be “safe than sorry”, so contact your doctor or nurse.
+If you have any concerns while healing from surgery, Janelle says it’s better to be “safe than sorry”, so contact your doctor or nurse, or make a telehealth appointment.
 This includes when your pain increases to a level past what has been considered ‘normal’ post-surgery, or if you experience the following:

 • Ongoing nausea or vomiting, and an inability to eat or drink